Non-U.S. Delaware Corporation

 File Certificate of Incorporation or Certificate of Organization

 The name of the formation document will depend on what type of entity you are forming.
 Certificates of Incorporation are for corporations.
 Certificates of Organization are for Limited Liability Companies (LLCs).
-There are two ways to file these documents with the Delaware Division of Corporations: by mail or by fax.
-Delaware does not offer online filings, although you can sign up with us online and we’ll file your Delaware LLC or corporation for you.
+There are two ways to file these documents with the Delaware Division of Corporations: by mail or online at the Delaware Division of Corporation’s website.

 Many foreigners choose a corporation because it aligns better with your home country’s rules and regulations.
 Also it is defaulted to a C corporation which is how you’ll have to pay your taxes to the IRS should you owe IRS taxes on income you derive from the U.S.

 In order to file and pay taxes in the United States, your Delaware company will need to obtain Employer Identification number (EIN).
 After the state sends verification that your articles of organization (for Delaware LLCs) or articles of incorporation (for Delaware corporations) have been processed, you can apply for an EIN by filing Form SS-4 with the Internal Revenue Service (IRS).
 The IRS accepts EIN applications online, by phone, or by mail.
 The form is one page and comes with plenty of instructions.

 Differences between a Delaware LLC and a Delaware Corporation

 If you choose a Delaware LLC, your ownership of the company is in the form of membership interests.
 The members are the owners of the Delaware LLC.